-You can tell us the person, people or organisations you would like to leave any lump sum to - fill out our nomination form.
+Tell us the person, people or organisations you would like to leave any lump sum to - head to PensionsOnline to add your nomination.

-If your circumstances change, complete a new form.
-To keep this tax-free we have discretion over who receives any lump sum but we'll be guided by your nomination form.
+If your circumstances change, remember to update your nomination.
+To keep this tax-free we have discretion over who receives any lump sum but we'll be guided by your wishes.

 How to make a complaint

 We make every effort to provide you with an efficient and effective service.
 However, if you are unhappy with the service you receive, please contact us first and we will do our best to resolve your issue.